<> <> <> <>

 We're not saying going for a run will give you an instant hard-on, but it does improve blood circulation, resulting in increased blood flow and gets the heart pumping [14] — helping to keep that cardiovascular health in good shape.

-And whether you need treatment for one night or every day, our clinical erectile dysfunction treatment can help improve blood flow, in turn helping you maintain a firm erection for your sexual performance.
+And whether you need treatment for one night or every day, our clinical erectile dysfunction treatment can help.
+Our Aussie Pilot practitioners can talk to you via an online consult, and recommend treatment, which is then discreetly delivered to your door [15].

 Photo credit: Getty Images